xpack/web-jekyll/pages/install.md

 platform and install it as usual.
-The result is a binary program called `node` (that can be used to execute JavaScript code from the terminal), and a link called `npm`, pointing to the `npm-cli.js` script, which is part of the node module that implements the npm functionality (on Windows instead of soft links, `.cmd` stubs are used).
+The result is a binary program called `node` (that can be used to execute JavaScript code from the terminal), and a link called `npm`, pointing to the `npm-cli.js` script, which is part of the Node module that implements the npm functionality (on Windows instead of soft links, `.cmd` stubs are used).